 Related pages: 2013 Festival Program • Concert

 Last spring's Festival – on April 14, 2013 – was a fabulous day enjoyed by more than 7,000 visitors: entertainment, food booths, art-related events, activities for children and pets, and lots more.
 The New Haven Free Public Library was on hand via the Bookmobile – a first for the Festival.
 New Haven Museum, which has a History of Wooster Square exhibit featured through April 2014, was back, as were Horizon Wings Raptor Rescue and Make A Bracelet – huge hits with kids of all ages.
-It's not too soon to plan your particiaption for 2014 or to volunteer to be part of the team that produces the event.
+It's time to plan your particiaption for 2014 or to volunteer to be part of the team that produces the event.
 Contact Festival co-chair Charlie Murphy.

 Entertainment for 2013 included opera, a relatively new addition that first delighted audiences at the 2012 Festival.
 Tenor Daniel Juarez was back, bringing soprano Jurate Svedaite.
 Operatic selections from Aida, Tosca, Carmen, and more.
 Neighborhood Music School's Premier Jazz Ensemble were back, along with the swing band Tuxedo Junction and St. Luke's Steel Band.

 Click here to see the full program, including exhibitors, activities and food vendors.

 When do the cherry trees bloom?
 That's the big question every year.
 At Festival time, a few few trees already in bloom and the rest in various stages of budding.
 Most looked very "pink."
 Wooster Square resident and photographer Bart Connors Szczarba and his wife Cheryl Szczarba kept us up to the minute with their daily Wooster Square Bossom Watch Blog.
 Check it out.

 Getting to the Festival & parking (plan your strategy for for 2014)